Skip to content

 />

-• Only Svelte 5 $props() declarations are inspected.
+• The analyzer supports Svelte 5 $props() declarations.